done6666/get_next_line/README.md

 ### AI usage

-Claude (claude.ai) was used to **generate this README file** based on the completed source code and the subject's documentation requirements.
+AI was used to **generate this README file** based on the completed source code and the subject's documentation requirements.
 The implementation itself — the algorithm design, the three-phase structure, and all C source files — was written independently beforehand.
 AI was not consulted during the coding phase.